-Continuation of EMSP 210.
-This course is a continuation of EMSP 209 Paramedic Clinical Rotation I. It is a work-based learning experience conducted in a hospital/clinical setting that enables the paramedic student to apply specialized occupational therapy, concepts, and skills learning in EMSP 201 Paramedic I: Advanced Pre-Hospital Care and EMSP 202 Paramedic II: Advanced Pre-Hospital Care.
-Students will complete 200 hours in their clinical practicum.
+This course is a work-based learning experience conducted in a hospital/clinical setting that enables the paramedic student to apply specialized occupational therapy, concepts, and skills learned in EMSP 280 Paramedic Fundamentals C and EMSP 281 Paramedicine Lab Practical C. Students complete a minimum of 134 hours in their clinical practicum.
 Students will begin to integrate didactic knowledge with clinical experience under the supervision of a preceptor.
-Clinical rotations will be conducted in a variety of medical-related facilities to include: emergency divisions, intensive care/ critical care units, psychiatric, and pediatrics.
-Students will be required to document all clinical time and complete program requirements for EKG interpretations including 12 lead, Advanced Cardiac Life Support (ACLS), patient assessments in psychiatric, pediatrics, geriatrics, and ambulance operations.
+Clinical rotations are conducted in a variety of medical-related facilities to include: emergency divisions, intensive care/critical care units, psychiatric, and pediatrics.
+Students are required to document all clinical skills and time in tracking software.
 Students must achieve a final course grade of 80, which is equal to a B-, receive a satisfactory clinical evaluation, and adhere to the program requirements.
-Prerequisites: BIOL 115 Human Form and Function, EMSP 112 Paramedic Pharmacology, EMSP 201 Paramedic I: Advanced Pre-Hospital Care, EMSP 209 Paramedic Clinical Rotation I, and permission of paramedic program director and/or medical director; or departmental approval.
-Corequisite: EMSP 202 Paramedic II: Advanced Pre-Hospital Care.
+Prerequisites: B- or higher in EMSP 270 Paramedic Fundamentals B, B- or higher in EMSP 271 Paramedicine Lab Practical B, and B- or higher in EMSP 272 Paramedicine Clinical B; or permission of paramedic program director and/or dean; or departmental approval.
+Co-requisites: EMSP 280 Paramedic Fundamentals C and EMSP 281 Paramedicine Lab Practical C.